scaleoutsystems/power-consumption-tutorial/README.md

 # Power consumption prediction for data centers (TensorFlow/Keras and PyTorch)

 This is an example of a neural network regression model in a federated setting.
 Time series data from two data centers in Sweden and Finland are used to predict the relationship between CPU and Network usage and power consumption.
-The tutorial is based on the following article that has more backgroud information on the use-case:
+The tutorial is based on the following article that has more background information on the use-case:

 - Towards Smart e-Infrastructures, A Community Driven Approach Based on Real Datasets https://ieeexplore.ieee.org/document/9289758